malakanwarr/guc_id_card/README.md

 # GUC ID Card

 This is my **first Flutter project** — a simple mobile app that visually displays a digital version of my university ID.
+> 🚀 **Built with:** Dart & Flutter
+> *(Note: Due to Flutter's native iOS and Android files, GitHub language stats may show other languages like C++ or CMake, but the main app code is written in Dart.)*

 ## 📱 App Overview